A ketogenic diet is also known as a low-carb diet that enables the body to produce ketones, particularly in the liver that can be utilized as energy.

 - Regulates blood sugar

-The ketogenic diet is more effective to prevent and manage diabetes than other low-calorie diets.
+The ketogenic diet is more effective in preventing and managing diabetes than other low-calorie diets.
 The foods included in the diet plan can reduce blood sugar levels.
 People suffering from Type II diabetes should consider following this diet plan.

 - Weight loss